infinitepower18/Homepage-MobileSafari/README.md

 Unlike macOS, Safari on iOS and visionOS doesn't have the ability to set a homepage, so this extension was created to solve this.

-To set up, enable the extension and ensure it is set as the new tab page.
-To set the homepage URL of your choice:

-1. Open your device's settings app

-2. Select the Safari app followed by Extensions

-3. Select the extension and tap Settings
+To load your homepage whenever a new tab is opened, ensure the extension is enabled and that this app is set under Open New Tabs in Safari Settings.

 ## Download